YDSS/algorithm_practice/leetcode/doc/one_week_review_plan.md

     keep doing that, when all the elems deleted, the arr will be sorted. (**min heap will become a descend ordered array**)

+tricks:

+1. sort linked list

+    merge sort in linked list, using slow and fast pointers to get middle.
+    So divide and conquar can be used in linked list

+2. sort with swap

+    we know that the fastest normal sort is O(nlogn), but with swapping in special situations, it can be O(n). e.g. `#75 leetcode`

 #### Combinatorics&Possibilties

 A(n, m) represents permutation num,  how many permutations when pick non-repeatedly `m` nums from a set with `n` nums.